-Obviously your wedding is one of the most special days of your life.
+Discuss preferred boundaries/how involved you want the camera to be.Obviously, your wedding is one of the most special days of your life.
 The last thing a couple wants is their videographer invading their personal space for 10+ hours, jamming their camera in the bride and groom’s face.
-Yet, we do make it clear, the closer we are to you, the higher the chances are of us capturing those intimate moments.
-We always make the effort to be flies on the wall regardless, but we’ve found that discussing boundaries per se before the wedding helps establish trust with the happy couple.
+Yet, we do make it clear that the closer we are to you, the higher the chances are of us capturing those intimate moments.
+We always make the effort to be flies on the wall regardless, but we’ve found that discussing boundaries, per se, before the wedding helps establish trust.

 You Might Also Like

 Get the latest wedding trends & ideas by email